 What’s Inside Spring 2016 Edition:

-In this newsletter, we have included a biography of one of the most beloved MAE faculty members, Dr. Richard Johnson.
-You will also learn about many exciting things happening in the department, including our 2015 Hall of Fame ceremony; stories on groundbreaking research; and honors received by our students, faculty and staff.
+In this newsletter, we have included a biography of professor emeritus, Dr. Herbert Eckerlin, a pioneer in renewable energy.
+You will also learn about many exciting things happening in the department including stories on groundbreaking research; and honors received by our students, faculty and staff.

 Keep Up With The Department: